What to Do About Tennis Elbow

 What are the Symptoms of Tennis Elbow?

-Tennis elbow pain may radiate from the outside of your elbow into your forearm and wrist.
-The tennis elbow warning signs are pain and weakness, which can occur while you perform various activities like:
+This pain may radiate from the outside of your elbow into your forearm and wrist.
+Warning signs are pain and weakness, which can occur while you perform various activities like:

 • Lifting something